dimanikulin/fva/README.md

 Please see [here](./CodeDocumentation.md) for the rules to document the code.

 # Implementation status
-TODO to add a link to quacik links
 As of now, I have the **implementation status** for the following components:
 - [Data processor](./FVADataProcessor/IMPLEMENTATIONSTATUS.MD)
 - [Configurator](./FVAConfigurator/IMPLEMENTATIONSTATUS.MD)